 This model doesn't have a perfect amount of control with the "Pulse" button, as it spins for a brief moment after the button is released, but still stops faster than the Braun or BLACK+DECKER.
 It was beaten by the Cuisinart or KitchenAid models, which stopped immediately.

 The Breville led the pack in our mixing metric, earning the top score of 9 out of 10 once again.
 This model made pizza dough, pie crust dough, and mayonnaise from scratch without any struggle or incident.
-You can see the rankings of the models at mixing in the chart below.

 The Breville made very consistent pizza dough, tying for the best of the group.
 The blade is a little on the smaller side in the Breville, so it did take a little longer for the dough to start balling up, but once it got there everything was fine.
 This model's motor didn't sound upset, and the machine didn't shake or vibrate while it was mixing the dough.